 A quick look at the many extraordinary activities experienced by Baltimore native Diamonique Clark makes it easy to see why she considers herself an environmental steward.

-A quick look at the many Stevenson extraordinary activities experienced by Baltimore native Diamonique Clark (environmental science ’16) makes it easy to see why she considers herself "an environmental steward."
+A quick look at the many Stevenson extraordinary activities experienced by Baltimore native Diamonique Clark, who graduated with a Bachelor of Science in Environmental Science in 2016, makes it easy to see why she considers herself "an environmental steward."
 In fact, in honor of Black History Month, she wrote an op-ed for The Baltimore Sun that celebrates the many efforts by black men and women to promote the environment.

 In addition to the many clubs, organizations, and honor societies Diamonique was involved with, she focused her efforts on being an effective change agent for the environment.
 "As a work study student at the Center for Environmental Stewardship, I started the Leave Steve Green End- of- Semester Food and Clothing Drive program," she says, noting that since its pilot run in December 2015, Stevenson has donated approximately 3,065 pounds of food and 14,545 pounds of reusable items.
 The food donations have gone to several food support charities and the other items have been collected by Goodwill.
 "Additionally, in fall 2017, the CES started a partnership with Savers to turn the non-food items into a fundraiser.
 Now we earn 40 cents per bag to fund sustainable campus initiatives.”

 Diamonique took advantage of the undergraduate research opportunities offered by the Beverly K. Fine School of the Sciences.
 In addition to assisting with research on oyster restoration in the Chesapeake Bay, she was able to present her research at the 2015 Benthic Ecology Conference in Quebec City, Canada.